jrhub/regnet/README.md

 regnet
 ======

-This package provides procedures for fitting network-based regularization, minimax concave penalty (MCP) and lasso penalty for generalized linear models.
-This first version, regent0.1.0, focuses on binary outcomes.
+Network-based regularization has achieved success in variable selections for high-dimensional biological data, due to its ability to incorporate the correlations among genomic features.This package provides procedures for fitting network-based regularization, minimax concave penalty (MCP) and lasso penalty for generalized linear models.
+This current version, regnet0.1.1, focuses on binary outcomes.
 Functions for continuous, survival outcomes and other regularization methods will be included in the forthcoming upgraded version.

 How to install
 --------------